alok-apnacollege/LocalRepo/README.md

-# This is a Localk Repo.
+# This is a Local Repo.